-None of the provisions of this Article shall be construed as a guarantee of any schedule of work, or any minimum or maximum hours of work, except that full time employees shall work a forty (40) hour minimum work week.
+None of the provisions of this Article shall be construed as a guarantee of any schedule of work, or any minimum or maximum hours of work, except that full time employees, with a full-time equivalency (FTE) of 100%, shall work a forty (40) hour minimum work week except for approved, unpaid leaves provided for elsewhere in this agreement.
 The regular work week shall consist of consecutive work days followed by consecutive days off except in cases of opportunities in addition to the regular schedule (overtime).
 Examples of scheduling possibilities, but not an inclusive list, are five (5) consecutive eight (8) hour work days, four (4) consecutive ten (10) hour work days or four (4) consecutive nine (9) hour work days with one four (4) hour day followed by consecutive days off.